custom-components/ble_monitor/faq.md

 ### My sensor's BLE advertisements are encrypted, how can I get the key?

+There are two types of encryption, Yeelight Remotes (YLYK01YL) and dimmers (YLKG07YL and YLKG08YL) use a legacy MiBeacon (V2/V3) encryption, all other devices (with encryption) use the later MiBeacon V4/V5 encryption.

+#### How to get the MiBeacon V4/V5 encryption key

-The BLE messages from some sensors are encrypted.
+The BLE advertisements from some devices are encrypted.
 To decrypt these messages, you need to configure the encryption key.
-The encryption key (also called bind key) is visible at the moment it is created, e.g. when adding the sensor to the MiHome app, but it is also stored in the Xiaomi cloud.
-There are several ways to get the encryption key.
+This encryption key is a 16 bytes (32 characters) long string.
+The encryption key (also called bind key or beaconkey) is broadcasted at the moment it is created, e.g. when adding the sensor to the MiHome app, but it is also stored in the Xiaomi cloud.
+This means that there are several ways to get the encryption key.
 The first 2 options are the easiest:

 **1. Xiaomi Cloud Tokens Extractor**